Focuscode77/React-Game/README.md

 # React-Game

 React-Game is an application designed to allow users to pick cards at random of there favorite fitness star.
-The application uses distorted but intresting cool designs of the fitness stars to keep users entertained as they click away.
+The application uses distorted but intresting cool designs of fitness stars to keep users entertained as they click away.

 About the App